-When moving about the train be prepared for unexpected train movements and hold on to something when standing or walking.
-Use seatbacks and handrails in aisles, vestibules and between cars when standing or walking.
+When moving about the train be prepared for unexpected train movements and remember to get-a-grip and hold on to hand rails, luggage racks, seat backs, or tables when standing or walking through the train.
 Please take your time on stairways and use handrails.
-Should you need assistance, please see an Amtrak employee and keep your luggage locked at all times.
+Should you need assistance, please ask a crew member.
 Amtrak requests that you assist us in providing for your safety and security.
 We ask you keep track of your possessions and do not leave them unattended.
 Your carry-on items can be stored in overhead or end-of-car luggage compartments.
 To ensure the comfort and safety of all customers; do not stow luggage in the floor areas surrounding accessible seats.
 The accessible seating areas must be readily available for customers with a disability.
 Please refrain from putting your feet, shoes or personal belongings on the seat beside or in front of you.
-All luggage must be visibly tagged with your name and address.
+All luggage must be visibly tagged with your name and address and kept closed and secured at all times.